FlavScents AInsights Entry for Buchu Mercaptan (CAS: 38462-22-5)

 2. Sensory Profile

-Buchu mercaptan is known for its strong, penetrating odor, often described as blackcurrant-like with sulfurous undertones.
-It is highly diffusive and can be perceived at very low concentrations.
-The compound serves as an impact note in flavor and fragrance formulations, providing a unique character that can enhance the perception of fruitiness, particularly in blackcurrant and tropical fruit profiles.
-The odor threshold is extremely low, making it effective in trace amounts.
+Buchu mercaptan is noted for its potent and distinctive odor profile, often described as sulfurous with nuances of blackcurrant, reminiscent of cat urine.
+Its intensity is high, and it is typically used in trace amounts due to its powerful impact.
+The compound serves as an impact note in flavor and fragrance compositions, providing a unique character that can enhance the realism of certain profiles, particularly in blackcurrant and tropical fruit flavors.

 Citation hooks: FlavScents; peer-reviewed sensory literature